 - Furniture without the Hazardous Handful contributes to healthy indoor air and yields positive financial benefits in terms of worker health, productivity, and improved cognitive function.

-- Choosing healthier furniture is a cost-savings or cost-neutral effort and there are thousands of products to choose from.
+- Choosing healthier furniture is cost-savings or cost-neutral and there are thousands of products to choose from.

-- Purchasing healthier furniture can support your organization’s mission and values and can provide a success story for your organization’s annual or sustainability report, and distinguish your organization as an industry leader.
+- Purchasing healthier furniture can support your organization’s mission and values, provide a success story for your organization’s annual or sustainability report, and distinguish your organization as an industry leader.

-- Healthier furniture can help you obtain points toward LEED and other wellness certifications.
-The benefits of certifying your building to a Green Building Standard can be significantly diminished if the building’s interior contains toxic furnishings and products.
+- Healthier furniture can help you obtain points toward LEED and other healthy building certifications.
+The benefits of certifying your building can be significantly diminished if the building’s interior contains toxic furnishings and products.

 What we’re doing